Fengxiang23/SelectiveMAE/README.md

 ## Updates

-- \[2024.06\] - The training logs of the SelectiveMAE and the codes of classification in fintuning have been released.
+- \[2024.06\] - The training logs of the SelectiveMAE have been released.